Asia-Hewett/solar_v_emissions_project/logs/juliet.md

 time to study for finals.

 8/23/2020 Worked basemap into my part.
-The idea of comparing the percentage of renewable consumption to total energy consumptions crept up on me while i made a grilled cheese sandwich.
+The idea of comparing the percentage of renewable consumption to total energy consumptions crept up on me while i was making a grilled cheese sandwich.
 Had to do another API call to get the information for total energy consumption by  state and then calculate the percentages.
 I made some pie charts for our states of interest to compare to the emissions basemap. it turned out okay in my opinion.
 Worked on slides for the presentation and did some edits to the presentation for continuity.